 Joseph Sestak was born in 1951.
 He is a former U.S. Representative.
-On December 1, 2019 he announced that he was dropping out of the presidential race.
+He ran unsuccessfully for the Democratic nomination for U.S. President in 2020.

 Sestak served as the U.S. Representative for Pennsylvania’s 7th Congressional District from 2007 to 2011 and was the Democratic nominee for the United States Senate in 2010.